artist, musician, curator

 Biography

-Parker makes social sculptures: large-scale performances that facilitate meaningful exchanges between the public, densely-layered sculptural objects, and the environment.
+Parker makes large-scale performances that facilitate meaningful interactions between the public, densely-layered sculptural objects, and the environment.
 His projects include an outdoor opera for 1.5 million bats, megaphone choir, and echolocation devices; monumental ear trumpets inspired by obsolete WWII surveillance tools; a constellation of suspended instruments that plays a composition made from brain waves, a sanctuary for birds and humans made of acoustic mirrors, bird feeders, and 12th-century liturgical chants; cathartic transportation symphonies for pedicabs, automobiles, and bicycles; and sonic healing meditations played by NCAA marching bands.
 His work often situates the viewer as a performer, engaging them in new forms of listening.

 Exhibition and performance highlights include the American Academy in Rome (Italy), Crystal Bridges Museum of American Art (Arkansas), CUE Art Foundation (New York), the Fusebox Festival (Texas), Gwangju Media Art Festival (Korea), the Lincoln Center Festival, Los Angeles Philharmonic inSIGHT, the Lucerne Festival (Switzerland), MASS MoCA (Massachusetts), Rich Mix (London), and SXSW.
 As a solo trombonist and as an artist of NYC-based "new music dream team" Ensemble Signal, he has premiered 200+ new works.
+His work has been featured in the New York Times, Colossal, and Design Milk.

 parker cv